aimanazlan/Basics/README.md

 # Basics
-This serves as basics of Java, Ruby, OCaml\n
+This serves as basics of Java, Ruby, OCaml by implementing simple projects
-Simple and Effective Projects